Finite Difference Approximation with ADI Scheme for Two-dimensional Keller-Segel Equations: Numerical experiments

-where $f_{\Delta t}$ denotes the numerical solution with time step $\Delta t$.\\ The errors with different mesh sizes are presented in Table \ref{table:ADIdensity_fixed_t}, and the result shows second-order accuracy in space.
-Table \ref{table:ADIdensity_fixed_x} shows the errors with different time step sizes, which confirms the first-order accuracy in time.
+where $f_{\Delta t}$ denotes the numerical solution with time step $\Delta t$.\\ The errors with different mesh sizes and the numerical order of convergence are presented in Table \ref{table:ADIdensity_fixed_t}.
+The numerical order is calculated as $\log_2{(\text{error}_{2\Delta x}/\text{error}_{\Delta x})}$ and the results show second-order accuracy in space.
+Table \ref{table:ADIdensity_fixed_x} shows the errors with different time step sizes and the numerical order of convergence in time.
+Similarly, the numerical order is calculated as $\log_2{(\text{error}_{2\Delta t}/\text{error}_{\Delta t})}$ and the results confirm the first-order accuracy in time.